+ 87000 kg

 How do we verify where the collected clothes actually go?

 The organisations we work with have substantial experience in the industry and have developed transparent verification and reporting procedures.
-They guarantee an ethical approach to handling textiles, in accordance with the agreed hierarchy of processes.
+They ensure that textiles are handled in accordance with the agreed process hierarchy.

 Who are the collection partners?